conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 The **origin of sources** should come from an official origin like the library source code repository or the official release/download webpage.
 If an official source archive is available, it should be preferred over an auto-generated archive.

-Recipes should always **build from library sources** the aim is to provide packages the respect the complete setting model of Conan.
+Recipes should always be **built from library sources**.
+It aims to provide packages that respect the complete setting model of Conan.
 Where ever possible, downloading source files and compiling is mandated.
-Downloading pre-compiled binaries should be avoid.
+Downloading pre-compiled binaries should be avoided.

 ### Source immutability